Fountain-Coach/Fountain-Store/README.md

 # FountainStore

-**Status:** Milestone M5 — optional modules present as stubs; disk persistence (WAL, crash recovery, SSTable read path) is in progress.
-Current builds keep data in memory only.
+**Status:** Milestone M5 — optional modules present as stubs; disk persistence with WAL, crash recovery, and SSTable read path is now functional but undergoing stabilization.

 FountainStore is a **pure‑Swift**, embedded, ACID persistence engine for FountainAI.
-Disk integration is not yet complete, so data does not survive process restarts.
+The engine persists data to disk via a WAL and SSTables and reloads state on startup.
 It follows an LSM-style architecture (WAL → Memtable → SSTables) with MVCC snapshots, secondary indexes, and optional FTS and Vector modules that currently ship as stubs, all with zero non‑Swift dependencies.

 See `agent.md` for Codex instructions and `docs/` for the full blueprint.